 Another concept is Ghost people and ghost activities:

-You can ask a person for an example on Facebook: “Hey I am driving to Centrum to eat some lunch, want to join?
+You can ask a person for an example on Facebook: “Hey, I am driving to centrum to eat some lunch, want to join?
 If they say yes, you meet them in centrum to eat lunch.
 If they are busy, you can do other things (an example of ghost activity).

 Ghost friends: This is risky!
 “Hey, we are a group of people who are having a party at my place.
-And the trick is to say this to maybe 10- 20 people. the chances of SOMEBODY joining is really high, and gets higher because of your “ghost friends” – this is also known as a placebo.
+And the trick is to say this to maybe 10- 20 people.
+The chances of SOMEBODY joining is high, and gets higher because of your “ghost friends” – this is also known as a placebo.
 Somewhere you need to start to get the ball rolling.

 Considerate if you are dealing with an SMS or Phone person.
-More shy people like SMS, more outgoing people can handle a call.
-Remember to see after patterns, who calls you back and who “need time” on SMS?
+More shy people like SMS, more outgoing people, can handle a call.
+Remember to see after patterns, who calls you back, and who “need time” on SMS?
 Also, never take more than ONE initiative at the time.
-Call ONE time, and then leave it, until they respond.
+Call ONE time, and then leave it until they respond.

-To compare, imagine you are inviting a bunch of people and everybody can SEE that nobody is coming.
+To compare, imagine you are inviting a bunch of people, and everybody can SEE that nobody is coming.
 That’s why it is smart to talk to people “one on one” and discover who wants to come.
 THEN get invited to a group/site/event created on Facebook, where everybody is witnessing everything.
-See if your friends find this article intriguing share it with them.
+See if your friends find this article intriguing, share it with them.